 The ground battle boils up into an epic space battle, which peaks with Omura’s brave sacrifice.
-Not much needed changing in that sequence, but there’s a new bit in the followup fight between Yamato and the SUS Dreadnaught.
+Not much needed changing in that sequence, but there’s a new bit in the followup fight between Yamato and the SUS Dreadnought.

-The first time the Dreadnaught rises from the subspace dimension, it takes some shots and then sinks back down.
+The first time the Dreadnought rises from the subspace dimension, it takes some shots and then sinks back down.
 The effect is exactly like a massive submarine plunging into the ocean, and the force is so great it swamps Yamato with a dimensional wave.

 The ship’s power systems react to the tidal forces, then the battle continues.

-After the Dreadnaught has been dealt with and Metsler is revealed as a creature of another dimension, Yamato flies past Planet Amare in triumph.
+After the Dreadnought has been dealt with and Metsler is revealed as a creature of another dimension, Yamato flies past Planet Amare in triumph.
 This leads us into another new sequence where we cut into the bridge and see Kodai look off to the side.

 We cut to Omura’s now-empty post, upon which a futuristic bouquet of flowers marks his loss in the previous battle.
 A call comes in from Earth; it’s Sanada, congratulating the crew on their victory.

 As he speaks, we’re treated to some new shots of Earth, which is experiencing global storms.
 It’s as if the planet itself is convulsing before death.